ITenthusiasm/custom-elements/src/Combobox/docs/combobox-field.md

   </dt>
   <dd>
     <p>
       An enumerated attribute which determines the kinds of values that the component will accept.
 (Only relevant in <a href="#attributes-filter">Filter Mode</a>.)
-This attribute (together with the <code>filter</code> attribute) has the largest impact on how the <code>Combobox</code> component behaves.
+This attribute (together with the <code>filter</code> attribute) has the largest impact the <code>Combobox</code> component's behavior.
 Allowed values:
     </p>
     <dl>
       <dt><code>anyvalue</code></dt>